 Can puppies also eat raw dog food?

 D: Yes of course they can!
 Nothing is better than their mother’s milk when they’re first born, but our Puppy Power Weaning Paste is perfect for weeks 3-5.
 The finely ground raw chicken and bone is easy on a puppy’s tummy.
-Then from 5-8 weeks they can have our exclusive Puppy Power Follow-On Paste which has all the goodness of our COMPLETE recipe but is ground more finely so it’s easier for them to digest.
-After 8 weeks, they can go straight onto our adult food.
+Then from 5-8 weeks they can have our exclusive Puppy Power Follow-On Paste which is a complete recipe but ground more finely so it’s easier for them to digest.
+After 8 weeks, they can go straight onto our adult food or try our Puppy Power Growing Up Mince to transition to adult food.
 Just make sure you keep checking the Meal Calculator on our Homepage for how much to feed as pups need different quantities as they grow.

 What difference can you see in raw fed dog poo?

 A: Dry food contains a lot of grains such as rice, barley and maize which are used as bulkers to enhance the protein percentage in dry food.
 Because dogs are carnivores, these kinds of grains cannot be digested and the indigestible protein from plants goes straight through them.
 Dogs are carnivores and have very short digestive tracts.
 They are physiologically designed to eat meat.
 That’s why when you feed your dog on a raw diet, the poos will be small, firm, easy to pick up and odourless.

 D: In our household we’re even a bit lax about picking up poo in the garden because after a week it’s completely disintegrated.
 We’re used to these big sloppy messes in the park that stink and hang around.
 They’re not going anywhere because of the preservatives in the food which also preserve the poo the other end – grim!
 Raw fed poo is completely different.
 You can always tell how healthy a dog is from their poo.

 How does diet affect a dog’s dental health?